 Because the network initialization file contains your password, you should ensure that others - group or world - do not have authorization to read it.

 To clear the hostusername field, enter:

+'''

 topaz 1> set hostusername

+'''

-For a linked Topaz session, set hostusername has no effect.
-(No separate Gem process is created on the host computer.)
-It is required, however, if you spawn new sessions while you are running linked Topaz, because the additional sessions are always RPC Topaz.
+For a linked Topaz session, set hostusername has no effect, since no separate Gem process is created on the host computer.)